Part I of this series can be found here.

 Zoning Boards of Adjustment (“ZBA’s”)

-New Hampshire municipalities are permitted to establish zoning boards of adjustment, or ZBA’s, by statute.
+Statue permits New Hampshire municipalities to establish zoning boards of adjustment, or ZBA’s.
 Every zoning ordinance adopted by a local legislative body must include provisions for the establishment of a ZBA to enforce the local ordinance.
 RSA 673:1.

 Members of the ZBA